Workflows

 Canvas

-The main area where you assemble your workflow.
 Drag nodes from the sidebar onto the canvas, then connect them by dragging from one node's output handle to another node's input handle.

-Helpful controls:
+Handy controls:

-- Snap to grid — Nodes align automatically for a clean layout
+- Snap to grid — nodes align automatically for a clean layout

 Left sidebar

-Lists all the node types you can add, organized by category:
+Lists node types by category:

-- Actions — Things the workflow does (send messages, assign conversations, etc.)
+- Actions — things the workflow does (send messages, assign conversations, etc.)

 Right sidebar